Turku-BioImaging/mouse-brain-alignment-tool/README.md

-# Mouse Brain Segmentation Project
+# Mouse Brain Alignment Tool
 Processing of autoradiography (ARG) images from mouse brain tissue.
 This project includes a Napari-based user interface where ARG slides can be preprocessed and registered to Allen Brain Atlas regions.
 <table>
   <tbody>